j2zhao/tablevault/docs/docs/workflows/workflow_artifacts.md

     code_module: table_generation                           # Module containing the function

     is_custom: true                                         # Mark as user-supplied (searches in code_functions)
-    row_wise: true                                          # Specifies if the function processes row by row
+    return_type: row-wise                                       # Specifies if the function processes row by row

     arguments:                                              # Arguments passed to the function
         fruit: <<self.fruits[index]>>